 delineations that were issued by the U.S. Office of Management and Budget on July 15,

 2015.
 A detailed list of the geographic definitions is available online at

 Employment--from the CES program

 Definitions.
-Employment data refer to persons on establishment payrolls who receive pay
+Employment data refer to persons on establishment payrolls who receive

-one payroll are counted on each payroll.
+on more than one payroll are counted on each payroll.
 Industries are classified on

-the basis of their principal activity in accordance with the 2012 version of the North
+the basis of their principal activity in accordance with the 2017 version of the North

 Method of estimation.
 CES State and Area employment data are produced using several

 estimation procedures.
 Where possible these data are produced using a "weighted link

 relative" estimation technique in which a ratio of current month weighted employment